BUAA-CI-LAB/Literatures-on-Homomorphic-Encryption/README.md

 - [Surveys and Performance Analysis on Homomorphic Encryption](#Surveys-and-Performance-Analysis-on-Homomorphic-Encryption)
 - [Maintainers](#maintainers)

 Click [here](./By-Time.md) to view these literatures in a reverse chronological order.
 You can also find [Related Conferences](./General%20Resources/Conference.md), [Homomorphic Encryption Learning Tools](./General%20Resources/Frameworks%20%26%20Tools/), [Learning Materials on Homomorphic Encryption](./General%20Resources/Learning%20Materials) and Other Resources in [General Resources](./General%20Resources).

+Click [here](./privacy_preserving_ML.md) to view papers for Privacy Preserving Machine Learning(PPML).